vtexdocs/dev-portal-content/docs/release-notes/new-referencevalue-parameter-create-payment-endpoint.md

 type: "added"
 excerpt: "New parameter available in the Create Payment endpoint request body."
 ---
 The `referenceValue` parameter was added to the [Create Payment endpoint](https://developers.vtex.com/docs/api-reference/payment-provider-protocol#post-/payments) request body.
-This new field is mandatory and must be sent on the endpoint to represent the payment amount without interest applied.
+This new field was created to represent the interest-free payment amount and is automatically filled in by the gateway before being sent to the payment connector.

 The values ​​of the `value` and `referenceValue` fields will be equal whenever the value of the `installmentsInterestRate` field is equal to zero.